Vasileia-Apostolou/all_about_glam_blog/README.md

 * As a user, I want to be able to delete my blog posts.
 * As a user, I want to be able to my profile account.

+### Research
+I researched tutorials with Python and MongoDB on Youtube and Udemy, to understand more how to create a CRUD application and I could get a clear idea of what functionality and design I wanted my web application to have, however most of this project's user authentication functionality was taken from [Code Institute's](https://codeinstitute.net/) task manager mini project.

 ### Wireframes

 ### Design
 I wanted a pink color scheme for this project to give a girly and fun look.
+For the background I used a glittery fuchsia image and I kept the color of the navbar, footer and buttons the same color of light pink.
+All form have a white background with black text and icons.

 ## Features